 though there is nothing to tell you this!
 At the time of writing there was

 a finger-post pointing to "The Look Out".
 Don't go that way but turn half right

 This track ends at a gravelled drive with signs of farm working to your right.
-This is a private area, so turn left along the drive and you will see Rapley Lake.
+This is a private area, so turn left along the drive and you will see Rapley Lake on your right.

 Continue for about 250m beyond the bridge and a track will come in at an angle on your left.
 Take this track, doubling back slightly on the route you have just taken.

 In about 300m you will catch signs of an old wrought iron gate and a small track off to the right.
 Don't be tempted to turn right but continue through the gates in the direction you have been going.